Subzy132/eng130-aws-intro/README.md

 AWS is Amazon Web Services and it is THE world's most used cloud platofrm.
 That has more than 200 data centres globally.
 It offers it's services to the larger companies and also th e start ups.

-companies like netlfix, expedia and slack use AWS because it lowers costs and is more agile and the company are able to innovate faster.
+companies like `netlfix`, `expedia` and `slack` use AWS because it lowers costs and is more agile and the company are able to innovate faster.

 ---